SwanandM19/MeDetect-SyntaxSquad-/README.md

-# Medetect: An AI-powered medical analysis tool.
+#Medetect: An AI-Powered Medical Assistance System

-# Web resources for Medetect.
+## Web resources for Medetect.